 More progress has been made in the science and standard of fielding than in any other areas of the game in the last twenty years.
 When a batter meets a team that moves in briskly with the bowler, always moves quickly to the ball, throws accurately, and refuses to surrender easy singles or boundaries, he knows he is in for a hard day.

 You will be part of a team unit dedicated to the dismissal of the batsmen.
 You will be able to throw yourself wholeheartedly into a worthwhile mental and physical activity to the very best of your ability.
 Each fielder wants the ball to come to him; he wants to be involved as much as possible rather than being idle.

 If you are a non-bowling batter and have failed to contribute to the team total with the bat, make your contribution by denying the opposition as many runs as you can.

 The part you play

 Throughout your playing career, you will spend more time fielding than batting and bowling combined.
-Therefore, to make yourself the best fielder you can be, will not only increase your personal enjoyment of the game, but will make you a more valuable team member.
+Therefore, making yourself the best fielder you can be, will not only increase your personal enjoyment of the game but will make you a more valuable team member.
 Remember that saving 20 runs in the field through your enthusiastic and athletic fielding is equal to scoring 20 with the bat.

-You will get immense satisfaction from sprinting around the boundary to save a certain four, then after the save, with a fast flat throw back to the stumps.
-Likewise, a diving save in the covers which saves not only a certain boundary, but results in a run-out of a key batter, may be worth more to the team cause than any runs made or wickets you may have taken in the match to that point.
+You will get immense satisfaction from sprinting around the boundary to save a certain four, then after the save, with a fast flat throwback to the stumps.
+Likewise, diving save in the covers which save not only a certain boundary, but results in a run-out of a key batter, may be worth more to the team cause than any runs made or wickets you may have taken in the match to that point.